Having a lung biopsy can be quicker than you may think.

 How soon will I recover?

 A lung biopsy is usually a safe and effective way of finding out about the problem in your lung.
+To find out more, call us on 0808 101 0337.

 Speak to us today about how to get referred for this treatment.
 Meet with a consultant of your choice, with appointments usually available within 48 hours.